likekishore/likekishore/README.md

 # Hey there, this is Kishore! 👋

-🎯 Competitive Programmer | 🧮 Mathematics Enthusiast | 💻 Front-End Developer
+🎯 Competitive Programmer | 🧮 Mathematics Enthusiast | 💻 Full Stack Developer

 🌟 Welcome to my GitHub profile!
 I'm passionate about a wide range of topics in the tech world, and you'll find a mix of projects and repositories related to my interests.